-Matthew begins His gospel account by listing the human ancestors of Jesus, beginning with Abraham, proceeding fourteen generations to David, another fourteen from David to Josiah, the last king of Judah before the Babylonian captivity, and yet another fourteen from Josiah to Jesus.
+But most astonishing of all is how this baby named Jesus came to be.
+Matthew begins his gospel account by listing the human ancestors of Jesus, beginning with Abraham, proceeding fourteen generations to David, another fourteen from David to Josiah, the last king of Judah before the Babylonian captivity, and yet another fourteen from Josiah to Jesus.
 Those seventeen verses are intended to establish the legitimate credentials of the Messiah, for He was prophesied to come from the lineage of King David.

-So far, no problems, no surprises, no controversy.
+So far, no surprises.
 But then in verse 18 Matthew drops a bombshell.
 "This is how the birth of Jesus Christ came about: His mother Mary was pledged to be married to Joseph, but before they came together, she was found to be with child through the Holy Spirit."

-"With child through the Holy Spirit".
+"With child through the Holy Spirit."
 This fact is stated so matter-of-factly that a casual reader might get the sense that it happens all the time.
 But, of course, it doesn't.
 It had never happened before, and it won't happen again.
-Mary, a virgin, pregnant by the Holy Spirit!
-How in the world!
+Mary, a virgin, is pregnant by the Holy Spirit!
 This is, by far, the most astonishing part of the Christmas story.

 More detail is given in Luke's Gospel.
 In chapter 1 we are told about her visit by the angel Gabriel who said to her, "Don't be afraid, Mary, you have found favor with God.
-You will be with child and give birth to a son, and you are to give him the name Jesus.
+You will be with child and give birth to a son, and you are to give Him the name Jesus.
 He will be great and will be called the Son of the Most High.
-The Lord God will give him the throne of his father David, and he will reign over the house of Jacob forever, his kingdom will never end."
+The Lord God will give Him the throne of His father David, and He will reign over the house of Jacob forever, His kingdom will never end."